What is an osteopathic treatment?

-If you suffer from chronic pain, your osteopathic practitioner will use a through evaluation in order to understand the primary causes of chronicity (compensation from apparently resolved previous injuries, surgeries, repetitive strain etc.).
+If you suffer from chronic pain, your osteopathic practitioner will use a thorough evaluation in order to understand the primary causes of chronicity (compensation from apparently resolved previous injuries, surgeries, repetitive strain etc.).

 We work with other practitioners to maintain optimum health

-The osteopathic practitioners aim is to work in conjunction with your medical practitioner, dentist, podiatrist (podorthist), naturopath or other health professional to maintain a broad spectrum of health.
+The osteopathic practitioner aims is to work in conjunction with your medical practitioner, dentist, podiatrist (podorthist), naturopath or other health professional to maintain a broad spectrum of health.

 Our patients are using osteopathy for: